 This is the first part in a 101 series covering Big Data concepts, terminology and technology.
-Starting with the data warehouse.
+Starting with the data warehouse and data warehouse concepts.

 A few of the “beginner” articles I read on data warehousing explained the concept by paralleling it to brick ‘n’ mortar warehouses.
 While the comparison holds true, scale gets lost in translation.
 When most of us think of a warehouse we think of the self-pickup zone in IKEA or packing blessing boxes.
 The point is that we scale back to something that we can wrap our minds around.
 We simplify the problem and frame it from the perspective of our experience.
 We just don’t think of warehouses on the scale of football fields.
 So instead of attempting to paraphrase a data warehouse as a warehouse full of boxes let’s put everything in the context of a library.